graphcore/poptorch/docs/user_guide/overview.rst

 * :py:class:`~poptorch.ParallelPhasedExecution`

-You can select this with the :py:func:`~poptorch.Options.setExecutionStrategy` option.
+You can select this with the :py:func:`poptorch.Options.setExecutionStrategy` option.

-The default execution strategy is :py:class:`~poptorch.PipelinedExecution`.

-In the following,
-we first introduce the general functions that are relevant to all four parallel execution strategies.
-Finally, we explain the four strategies with examples.
+The following subsections first introduce the general functions which are relevant to all four parallel execution strategies.
+Next, they explain the four strategies with examples.

 By default, PopTorch will not let you run the model if the number of IPUs is not a power of 2.